trek region

 Options to reach Shimla

-1 Take an overnight bust to Shimla, and then take a cab to the pickup point.
+1 Take an overnight bus to Shimla, and then take a cab to the pickup point.

-We always recommend to go for the govt.
+We always recommend going for the govt.
 Buses over the private ones outside the bus station as based on the experience we have found that there are very high chances of delay involved with private buses.
 Also, govt.
 Buses are always more reliable.
-Whichever bus you choose, just make sure to reach Shimla at least by 05:30 am positively.
+Whichever bus you choose, just make sure to reach Shimla at least by 05:30 am.

-2 Take a Train to Kalka and drive to Shimla, one can take the pleasure of toy train, if coming by Train then come one day early.
+2 Take a Train to Kalka and drive to Shimla.
+One can take the pleasure of a toy train, If you're arriving by Train, then come one day in advance.

-3 Take flight to Shimla airport (Jubbarhatti airport) (22 km, 50 min), if coming by flight then come one day early.
+3 Take a flight to Shimla airport (Jubbarhatti airport) (22 km, 50 min).
+If you're arriving by air, then come one day in advance.

 Cost Terms